A Survey on Time-Series Pre-Trained Models: Overview of TS-PTMs

 MMD~\cite{yan2017mind} is a standard metric on distributions, and has been employed to measure the dissimilarity of two distributions in domain adaptation~\cite{you2019universal}.
 Given a representation $f(\cdot)$ on source data $\boldsymbol{X}_s \in \mathcal{D}_s$ and target data $\boldsymbol{X}_t \in \mathcal{D}_t$, the empirical approximation of MMD is:

-MMD-based methods~\cite{wang2018stratified,li2021transferable} learn domain-invariant representations by minimizing the MMD between the source and target domains in classification training (Fig.~\ref{fig:domain_adaptation}~(a)).
+MMD-based methods~\cite{wang2018stratified,li2021transferable,liu2021adversarial} learn domain-invariant representations by minimizing the MMD between the source and target domains in classification training (Fig.~\ref{fig:domain_adaptation}~(a)).
 Khan et al.~\cite{khan2018scaling} used a CNN to extract features from the source and target domain data separately.
 The divergence of the source and target domains is reduced by minimizing the Kullback–Leibler divergence in each layer of the network.
 Wang et al.~\cite{wang2018stratified} proposed stratified transfer learning to improve the accuracy for cross-domain activity recognition.
 Moreover, considering that time lags or offsets can influence the extraction of domain-invariant features, Cai et al.~\cite{cai2021time} designed a sparse associative structure alignment model which assumes that the causal structures are stable across domains.
 Li et al.~\cite{li2021transferable} considered the compact causal mechanisms among variables and the variant strength of association, and used the Granger causality alignment model~\cite{tank2021neural} to discover the data's causal structure.
 Ragab et al.~\cite{ragab2021self} proposed an autoregressive domain discriminator to explicitly address the temporal dependencies during both representation learning and domain alignment.
-Liu et al.~\cite{liu2021adversarial} minimized domain divergence on a reinforced MMD metric, which is embedded by a hybrid spectral kernel network in time-series distribution.
 Despite all these advances, the use of MMD-based methods on time series data is still challenging due to the underlying complex dynamics.